Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Introduction

-However, difficulties remain because of the way underlying basis functions can influence the entire smooth, high degree of correlation of estimated parameters, and shrinkage of otherwise overly flexible basis functions.
-Other challenges with multiple testing arise if the analyst wants to perform many exploratory analyses, such as testing the equivalence of two smooths in several different regions, while still controlling type 1 error.
+However, difficulties remain because of the way basis functions can influence the entire smooth, high degree of correlation of estimated parameters, and shrinkage of otherwise overly flexible spline bases.
+Other challenges with multiple testing arise if the analyst wants to perform many exploratory analyses, such as testing the equivalence of two strata in several different regions while controlling type 1 error.

-We address these challenges by proposing use of regularized B-spline bases, or p-splines, and then a testing procedure described in \citet{hommel_stagewise_1988} that allows for circular testing -- that is, results of hypothesis tests can motivate new ones without inflating type 1 error rates.
-The procedure also uses recent developments in \citet{goeman_multiple_2011} and \citet{goeman_simultaneous_2019}, though must adapt these results to a multiple regression setting for which there does not seem precedent in the literature.
-In doing so we develop a method for localizing differences in two smooths.
-The method yields a true discovery proportion (TDP) based interpretation, which is a statement on the percentage of some region where true differences between two smooths exist.
-These statements are made with 1-$\alpha$ confidence for designated $\alpha$ that estimates of true rejections (or discoveries) are at least their estimated value simultaneously on arbitrary collections of hypotheses.
-The simultaneity of the confidence bound allows one to examine many regions of two smooths.
+We address these challenges by using regularized B-spline bases, or p-splines, and adapting a testing procedure described in \citet{hommel_stagewise_1988} that allows for circular testing -- that is, results of hypothesis tests can motivate new ones without inflating type 1 error rates.
+The procedure would be computationally intractable if not for building on Simes local tests, the use of which has been made tractable in closed testing in \citet{goeman_simultaneous_2019} and which we further develop for use in our unique regression setting.
+The method yields a true discovery proportion (TDP) based interpretation, which in this context is a statement on the proportion of some region where true differences exist between two smooths.
+The granularity of specifying regions is a function of the knots for the smooth terms, which can be placed at fine grain because parameter penalization is used.
+TDP statements are made with 1-$\alpha$ confidence that the TDP estimate for a region is a lower bound on the actual proportion of true discoveries in that region simultaneously.
+The simultaneity of the confidence bound allows one to compare two strata on as many regions as one wants without inflating type 1 error, in this case error interpreted as an overestimate of TDP on a region.